Before There Is Nowhere to Stand

 - Distributed for: Lost Horse Press

-This book gives readers an occasion to perceive the aspirations and passions of those whose lives have been affected by the struggle - in Joseph Conrad's words, "to make you hear, to make you feel - it is, before all, to make you see."
+This book is a tribute to resourceful imaginations.
+Its purpose is to give readers an occasion to perceive the aspirations and passions of those whose lives have been affected by the struggle - in Joseph Conrad's words, "to make you hear, to make you feel - it is, before all, to make you see."

-The poems deal with an attribute or phase of the Palestine-Israel struggle.
+The poems are arranged in seven sections, each dealing with an attribute or phase of the Palestine-Israel struggle.
 When possible, selections alternate between Jewish and Arab authors, effecting dissonance in subject, emphasis, and attitude - an uneasy multiculturalism.